itzmeanjan/transferZ/README.md

 ## Implementation Guide

-This [post](https://dev.to/itzmeanjan/making-of-transferz-part-1-n-3mjf) puts light on implementation of *Client-Server* portion of *transferZ*.
+[Making of transferZ](https://dev.to/itzmeanjan/making-of-transferz-part-1-n-3mjf), an article series, which I started [here](https://dev.to/itzmeanjan), puts light on detailed implementation of *Client-Server* portion of *transferZ*.

 Articles covering remaining sections coming soon :wink:.